Nir David: History

 Nir David was founded on the 10 December 1936, under the name of Tel Amal.
-It was established as the first tower and stockade settlement (and the first kibbutz) in the Beit She'an Valley.
+It was established as the first tower and stockade settlement and the first kibbutz in the Beit She'an Valley.

-In the 1940s, the kibbutz was renamed Nir David in honor of David Wolffsohn, second president of the World Zionist Organization.
+In the 1940s, the kibbutz was renamed Nir David in honor of David Wolffsohn, second president of the World Zionist Organization (WZO).
 The communal dining room and two children's homes were designed by Zeev Rechter, architect of some of Israel's most iconic buildings.
 A group of Holocaust survivors joined the kibbutz in the 1940s.

-Nir David uses land that traditionally belonged to the depopulated Palestinian village of Al-Sakhina.